 I almost always use fat-free, reduced-sodium chicken broth, adjusting the salt at the end of cooking as needed.
 In fact, if you’re interested in the “why’s” behind our recipe creation, I actually wrote an entire post about the difference between reduced-sodium broth and “regular” (and why we think you should use low-sodium broth in most recipes).
 There’s actually more to it than you’d probably guess!
 Anyway …

-For this soup, with such simple ingredients, just the right final hit of seasoning from the salt will make all the difference in taking this soup from good to fantastic.
+For this Rotisserie Chicken Soup, with such simple ingredients, just the right final hit of seasoning from the salt will make all the difference in taking this soup from good to fantastic.
 But the exact right amount can vary based on your family’s tastes, and also on the brand of broth you choose – reduced-sodium broths can vary pretty significantly in the amount of salt they contain.

 So, as I direct in the recipe card directions, it’s important to taste this soup at the end of cooking, and adjust the salt so the flavors truly pop.

 One other note on selecting chicken broth.
 You might be surprised that some brands include less-desirable ingredients like MSG, so be sure to read the ingredient lists.

 Do you have to make this chicken soup with rotisserie chicken?

 Nope, you sure don’t.